-Informal consultation on the Waitarere Beach Reserves has already been undertaken with key stakeholders and the wider community.
-The feedback received helped to inform the development of this DRAFT Reserve Management Plan.
+Informal consultation on the Waitarere Beach Reserves has already beenwas undertaken with key stakeholders and the wider community in May 2016.
+The feedback received helped to inform the development of draftthis DRAFT the Draft Waitarere Beach Foreshore Reserve Management Plans.

-Formal public consultation on the DRAFT Waitarere Beach Foreshore Reserve Management Plan commenced on Friday, 13 January 2017.
+Formal public consultation on the Draft Waitarere Beach Foreshore Reserve Management Plan commenced on Friday, 13 January 2017 and closed on .
 The closing date for submissions is Friday, 17 March 2017.
+Council received eight submissions on the Draft Waitarere Beach Foreshore Reserve Management Plan.
 Submission forms are available online at www.horowhenua.govt.nz/rmp or hard copies can be collected from Council's office in Levin or libraries in Levin, Foxton or Shannon.

 Submissions can be made on the whole of the Draft Reserve Management Plan or specific parts.
 All submissions must be provided to Council by 5pm on 17 March 2017.
-They can be dropped off to Council's Levin Office (126 Oxford Street, Levin), emailed to ReserveManagementPlans@horowhenua.govt.nz or posted to Horowhenua District Council, Attn: T. Williams, Private Bag 4002, Levin 5540.
+They can be dropped off to Council's Levin Office (126 Oxford Street, Levin), emailed to